Raymond Bussières

-Raymond Bussières (3 November 1907 - 29 April 1982) was a French film actor.
+Raymond Bussières (3 November 1907 - 29 April 1982) was a French actor.
+He was born in Ivry-la-Bataille.
+He began his career on the stage as a member of the celebrated Groupe Octobre.
 He appeared in more than 160 films from 1933 to 1982.
-He was born in Ivry-la-Bataille and died in Paris.
-He is buried in Marchenoir.
+In his early career he excelled in portraying the Parisian street urchin persona in many of his films.
+On television he had success in the 1977 mini-series Le Pain noir.
+He died in Paris and is buried in Marchenoir.
 He was married to the actress Annette Poivre.